fizzle77/JAFDTC/doc/Common_Elements.md

 depends on the specific airframe.

-After sending the navigation points to JAFDTC via the **Send to JAFDTC** button, you must dismiss the “Capturing” dialog in JAFDTC as discussed above.
+After sending the navigation points to JAFDTC via the **Send to JAFDTC** button, you must dismiss the “Capturing” dialog in JAFDTC as discussed earlier.

 ## VR Quality of Life Improvements